 It’s your prerogative to make whatever office policies you want—but if they’re stupid or self-serving, your employees aren’t going to be happy.

 For instance, I’ve noticed that “dog-friendly office” often really means, “The owner brings their dog to work because they don’t want to pay for a dog walker.”
 That is, “dog-friendly” is the policy, but no one else feels comfortable bringing their dog to the office as noted by the Spectrum Canine Dog Training.

 If your designer has been asking for a larger monitor for a year, and you suddenly come in with a brand new display—and there’s no business need for you to have that display—it’s not going to go over well.
-As my dad told me growing up—from his experience in the Army—”leaders eat last.
+As my dad told me growing up—from his experience in the Army—”leaders eat last.”

 Making a Change at Your Agency